IanBriggs/megalibm/docs/how_math_functions_are_made.md

 ### Limitations

-Any method for approximating a function has nontrivail tradeofs of domain, speed, accuracy, portability, and memory usage.
+Any method for approximating a function has nontrivial tradeoffs of domain, speed, accuracy, portability, and memory usage.

 For any approximation method the error increases dramatically with the size of the domain.
 As such we want to use as small of a domain for approximations.